 Unpredictable disputes often arise pertaining to a decedent’s burial, with religion, location, second marriages, children of first marriages and other concerns often arising from different family members.
 To ensure your wishes are met, you should meet with an experienced New Jersey attorney and clearly indicate in your will or trust who should be placed in charge with the disposition of your body after your death.
 This can help avoid family controversy and make sure you are buried/cremated according to your wishes.

 If you have any questions relating to your will or New Jersey law relating to the disposition of the deceased, please contact Fredrick P. Niemann, Esq., a knowledgeable New Jersey Will Attorney immediately.
-He can be reached toll free at 888-800-7442 or by email at email@example.com/.
+He can be reached toll-free at (855) 376-5291 or by email at firstname.lastname@example.org/.
 He would be more than happy to answer your questions.